Skip to content

 Tax Benefits of an FHSA

-First Home Saver Accounts offer significant tax advantages, so it can be an amazing tool for saving money in Canada – even if you don’t plan to buy a home in the next few years.
+First Home Saver Accounts offer tax advantages, so it can be an amazing tool for saving money in Canada – even if you don’t plan to buy a home in the next few years.
 (Though, as a newcomer, it’s likely that you do plan to.
 Many newcomers buy a home within three years of moving to Canada.)

 Here’s why you should open a FHSA: